Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Constructing instantons

 for all $i=1,2,\dots,k$.
 (In terms of $f$ this condition simply controls its behaviour about $y_i$.) \end{itemize} Under these circumstances Uhlenbeck's theorem \cite{uhl} allows us to remove the singularities from $\nabla_{\tilde{A}}$ introduced by $f$.
 Therefore if $f$ is a positive solution to (\ref{konform-laplace}) with such singularities then the resulting anti-self-dual connection will be smooth again and corresponds to a non-trivial anti-instanton over a bundle $E$ if $M$ is compact.
 This SU$(2)^+$ bundle may be no more isomorphic to $\Sigma^+$ as a consequence of the allowed singularities of the scaling function.
 In fact its topological type is determined by the singularity structure of $f$.
 In case of a non-compact complete base geometry if in addition $f$ is sufficiently bounded at infinity then the resulting anti-self-dual connection has finite energy i.e., describes an anti-instanton on the same bundle $\Sigma^+$, regardless how many singularities $f$ possesses.
 This is because in fact over a non-compact four-manifold all SU$(2)^+$ bundles, including $\Sigma^+$, are isomorphic to the trivial one.
 The significance of the singularity structure of scaling functions in instanton theory therefore becomes transparent.

-We move on and recall twistor theory of anti-self-dual geometries and in particular the Atiyah--Ward construction \cite{ati-war} which is another powerful way to solve the (anti-)self-duality equations at least in principle.
+We move on and recall twistor theory of anti-half-conformally flat geometries and in particular the Atiyah--Ward construction \cite{ati-war} which is another powerful way to solve the (anti-)self-duality equations at least in principle.

 Let us recall the general theory \cite[Chapter 13]{bes}.
 Let $(M,g)$ be an oriented Riemannian four-manifold and consider the projectivization $Z:=P(\Sigma^+)$ of the positive chiral spinor bundle $\Sigma^+$ on $M$ (this projectivization is well-defined even if $M$ is not spin).
 Clearly, $Z$ admits a fiber bundle structure $p :Z\rightarrow M$ with $\C P^1$'s as fibers.
 A fiber $F_x$ over $x\in M$ can be viewed as the parameter space of orthogonal complex structures on $T_xM$ whose induced orientations agree with that of $M$.
 Using the Levi--Civita connection on $(M,g)$ we can split the tangent space $T_zZ$ at any point $z\in Z$; writing $z=(x,p)$ with $x\in M$ and $p\in F_x$ one endows the horizontal subspace $H_{(x,p)}\cong T_xM$ of $T_{(x,p)}Z$ with the complex structure $J_p$ given by $p\in F_x$ itself meanwhile the vertical subspace $V_{(x,p)}\cong T_pF_x$ of $T_{(x,p)}Z$ is equipped with the standard complex structure $I$ coming from $F_x\cong\C P^1$.
 Therefore $T_{(x,p)}Z$ carries a complex structure $(J_p,I)$ and $Z$ as a real six-manifold gets possess an almost complex structure.
-A basic theorem of Penrose \cite{pen} or Atiyah, Hitchin and Singer \cite[Theorem 4.1]{ati-hit-sin}\cite[Theorem 13.46]{bes} states that this complex structure is integrable i.e., $Z$ is a complex three-manifold if and only if $(M,g)$ is anti-self-dual.
+A basic theorem of Penrose \cite{pen} or Atiyah, Hitchin and Singer \cite[Theorem 4.1]{ati-hit-sin}\cite[Theorem 13.46]{bes} states that this complex structure is integrable i.e., $Z$ is a complex three-manifold if and only if $(M,g)$ is anti-half-conformally flat.
 The space $Z$ is called the {\it twistor space} of $(M,g)$.
 The complex structure in fact depends on the confomal class of the metric only.

 The basic holomorphic structure of $Z$ looks like as follows \cite[Chapter 13]{bes}: \begin{itemize}

 \item[(i)] For all $y\in M$ the fibers $F_y\subset Z$ represent {\it holomorphic lines} $Y\subset Z$ with normal bundles isomorphic to $H\oplus H$ where $H$ is the usual line bundle $H$ with $\langle c_1(H), [Y]\rangle =1$ on $Y\cong\C P^1$;